Lily the Pink (song)

 "Lily the Pink" is a 1968 song released by the UK comedy group The Scaffold, which reached No. 1 in the UK Singles Chart.
 It is a modernisation of an older folk song titled "The Ballad of Lydia Pinkham".
-The lyrics celebrate the "medicinal compound" invented by Lily the Pink, and humorously chronicle the "efficacious" cures it has brought about, such as inducing morbid obesity to cure a weak appetite, or bringing about a sex change as a remedy for freckles.
+The lyrics celebrate the "medicinal compound" invented by Lily the Pink, and humorously chronicle the "efficacious" cures it has brought about, such as inducing morbid obesity to cure a weak appetite.

 The Scaffold version

-The Scaffold's record, released in November 1968, became No. 1 in the UK Singles Chart for the four weeks encompassing the Christmas holidays that year.

-Backing vocalists on the recording included Graham Nash (of The Hollies), Elton John (then Reg Dwight), and Tim Rice; while Jack Bruce (of Cream) played the bass guitar.
+The Scaffold's rendition of "Lily The Pink" was recorded on 9 August 1968 at the EMI Studios in London.
+Backing vocalists on the recording, included Graham Nash (of The Hollies), Elton John (then Reg Dwight), and Tim Rice; while Jack Bruce (of Cream) played the bass guitar and Clem Cattini drummed.
+Arrangements were done by former Manfred Mann member Mike Vickers alongside the Scaffold's members.

 The lyrics include a number of in-jokes.
-For example, the line "Mr Frears had sticky out ears" refers to film director Stephen Frears, who had worked with The Scaffold early in their career; while the line "Jennifer Eccles had terrible freckles" refers to the song "Jennifer Eccles" by The Hollies, the band Graham Nash was about to leave.
+For example, the line "Mr Frears had sticky out ears" refers to film director Stephen Frears, who had worked with The Scaffold early in their careers; while the line "Jennifer Eccles had terrible freckles" refers to the song "Jennifer Eccles" by The Hollies, the band Graham Nash was about to leave.

+"Lily The Pink" was released on 10 October 1968 and carried the B-side "Buttons Of Your Mind".
+It became No. 1 in the UK Singles Chart for the four weeks encompassing the Christmas holidays that year.

 Charts

-Covers, derivative versions, and similar songs
+Covers and adaptations

-In North America The Irish Rovers released the song a few months after The Scaffold's version.
-It reached #38 in Canada and #113 in the U.S. in early 1969.
+The Irish Rovers released the song in North America a few months after The Scaffold's version.
+It reached No. 38 in Canada on 7 April, and No. 113 in the United States in early 1969.
 It also rose to the Top 20 on the Easy Listening charts of both nations.
 The release from the Rovers' Tales to Warm Your Mind Decca LP became a second-favourite behind "The Unicorn".

-The song has since been adopted by the folk community.
-It has been performed live by the Brobdingnagian Bards and other Celtic-style folk and folk artists.

 The song was successfully adapted into French (as "Le sirop typhon") by Richard Anthony in 1969.
-That version described humorously the devastating effects of a so-called panacée (universal medicine).
 In Quebec, it was adapted as "Monsieur Bong Bong", and mocked the Hong Kong flu pandemic of 1968–1969.

-In 1968, an Italian version ("La sbornia", the bender) was made by the band I Gufi, describing the effects of drinking alcohol on several humorous, fictional characters.

-In 1968, famous Finnish comedy actor Simo Salminen recorded a version in Finnish ("Tenkka-tenkka-poo", "a troubled situation"), which describe misfortunes of the storyteller from primary school to the last judgement.